mallrat208/Cyberware/README.txt

 For Original Mod, see https://minecraft.curseforge.com/projects/cyberware

-For more information and downloads, see the CurseForge page.
+For more information and downloads, see the CurseForge page, or join the Cyberware Discord: https://discord.gg/mnSNSF9